WikiaTeamProject/ExtractionFromWikia/wikiaProject/src/main/java/applications/README.md

  - [WikiaDumpDownload](wikiaDumpDownload): Downloading existing wikis
  - [Extraction](extraction): Extracting wikis with the DBpedia applications.extraction framework
  - [ExtractionPostprocessing](extractionPostprocessing): Creating one mapping file per wiki
+ - [WikiaDumpRequester](wikiaDumpRequester): Requesting dumps to get the newest content (deprecated, not working anymore due to changes by Wikia)

 All applications can be either run on their own in the listed order or directly all together within a [single process](./SingleProcessApplication.java).